TouK/nussknacker/docs/Security.md

 ]
 ```

-#### Implementation own OAuth2Service
+#### Implementation own OAuth2ServiceFactory
 OAuth2 backend allows to exchange engine to fetching / parsing data from your OAuth2 Authentication Server and Profile Resource.
 By default we support Github data format.
-To do this, simply replace the DefaultOAuth2Service by your own implementation.
+To do this, simply replace the OAuth2ServiceFactory by your own implementation.
 After that you have to register your implementation using Java's ServiceLoader mechanism by prepare `META-INFO.service`
-resource for `pl.touk.nussknacker.ui.security.api.OAuth2Service`.
+resource for `pl.touk.nussknacker.ui.security.oauth2.OAuth2ServiceProvider.OAuth2ServiceFactory`.
+You can find an example at tests in
+`ExampleOAuth2ServiceFactory` file.

 ```
 You can store passwords as plaintext or (preferably) encrypted using bcrypt.
 To compute encrypted passiowrd you can use following python script: